-The first comprehensive Houdini biography was published by Harcourt, Brace and Co. in June 1928.
+The first comprehensive Houdini biography was published by Harcourt, Brace and Co. on June 7, 1928.
 The book was Houdini, His Life Story by Harold Kellock from the Recollections and Documents of Beatrice Houdini.
 Hardeen famously inscribed a copy of the book with the sentence: "This book is full of lies."

 |1928 first edition by Harcourt, Brace.|

 But this was the way Houdini wanted his story told.
 Like Walter Gibson's Houdini's Escapes and Magic, this was a book that Houdini would have written had he lived.
 At the time of his death he had already dictated several chapters of an autobiography, and the photos used in the book are noted as being expressly set aside for the purpose of publication in a book.

 However, Life Story also includes a great deal of candid recollections by Bess that have the feel of truth about them.
 The book shows Bess, especially in her youth, to have been a real firecracker.
 There's a great story about Bess telling the abusive manager of Kohl & Middleton's Dime Museum to "go to hell" after learning that Harry had saved up $100 for his handcuff challenge.
 "We have one hundred dollars and we don't need your old dime museum," she said.
 Many of these stories don't make it into later biographies.
 This is the book that gives us the best portrait of Bess during Houdini's lifetime.